swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Generating Documentation for Extended Types.md

 public struct Sloth { }

 extension Sloth {
-    // This function is always included
+    // This method is always included
     // in the documentation.
     public func wake() { /* ... */ }
 }